Though not a program activity, while in Hinche, many volunteers have enjoyed the following:

 Every Thursday, vendors set out their art outside the gate of the Midwives for Haiti house.
 You are more than welcome to take a look at their crafts and shop around with them.

-Our good friend and Creole teacher, Kelby Noel, encourages volunteers to take lessons from him for $5 a lesson.
+Our Creole teacher encourages volunteers to take lessons from him for $5 a lesson.
 He is typically available in the evenings.
 His lessons are quite good and you will learn a lot from him.